AlexzxelA/hello-world/README.md

 	beame-insta-ssl tunnel make --dst 8008 --proto http --fqdn qwertyuio.asdfghjkl.v1.d.beameio.net

-###Insta-ssl for remote access with client-certificate authentication
+## Insta-ssl for remote access with client-certificate authentication
 In order to use beame-insta-ssl as a tunnel for remote access (e.g. SSH, VNC, RDP), define "proto" to "tcp" as in the example below:

 	beame-insta-ssl tunnel make --dst 3389 --proto tcp --fqdn rdpBeameHostname.v1.p.beameio.net --highestFqdn myhighest.trust.beameio.net --trustDepth 3

-In the example for RDP above, there's an access criteria defined by use of "highestFqdn" and "trustDepth" - if client certificate has any signing certificate below "highestFqdn" and itself is signed above required "trustDepth", it will be allowed to access.
+In the example for RDP above, there's an access criteria defined by use of `highestFqdn` and `trustDepth` - if client certificate has any signing certificate below `highestFqdn` and itself is signed above required `trustDepth`, it will be allowed to access.
+You are allowed to skip `highestFqdn` and `trustDepth`, in such case the access will be granted to any credential that was signed _under_ your own certificate (take it as - to your _children_, their _children_ and so on, so that your credential is a top of the _trust tree_).
+Now run a client to connect to the tunnel above:

 	beame-insta-ssl tunnelClient make --dst 3389 --fqdn myClientCert.v1.p.beameio.net --src rdpBeameHostname.v1.p.beameio.net

-To define the tunnel client, provide a valid certificate (satisfying the condition set by the host) and point it to the right hostname ("src" parameter).
+To define the tunnel client, provide a valid certificate (satisfying the condition set by the host) and point it to the right hostname (`--src` parameter).
-Now ensure that RDP server is running on target, run the RDP client (pre-configured with username and password) on the machine with client and you are done.
+Ensure that RDP server is running on target, run the RDP client (pre-configured with username and password) on the machine with client and you are done.

 SSH?
 Can't be easier, consider example below: